Steve Fielding: Youth allowance

 In 2009 Fielding teamed up with the coalition to defeat the government's proposed changes to the youth allowance system.
 He said the changes were unfair to rural and regional students and that it would leave 26,000 students worse off.

 Alcohol

-Fielding opposed the Rudd Government's alcopops tax.
+Fielding opposed the Rudd government's alcopops tax.
 He argued that taxing ready to drink alcohol beverages wouldn't put an end to binge drinking.
 He campaigned for the government to act against the practice.

 Stimulus package

-Following the global financial crisis the Rudd Government passed an economic stimulus package with the help of Family First.
+After the 2008 financial crisis, the Rudd government passed an economic stimulus package with the help of Family First.
 As part of the deal Fielding secured a $200 million jobs fund called 'Get Communities Working'.

 Voluntary Student Unionism

 At the end of his campaign in support of the Howard government's Voluntary Student Unionism legislation, which was passed, the walls of Fielding's office were vandalised with pro-union graffiti.